qualiticcommunity/qualiticcommunity.github.io/MATURITY_MODEL.md

-# QMM, in details
+# QMM, in detail
 Qualitic Maturity Model consists of 5 levels; the first level introduces the initial steps to get in the picture of quality; whereas level 5 indicates the ultimate state of quality.

 ## Baseline CI Pipeline
 Qualitic assumes that the product has a _[Continuous Integration](https://www.atlassian.com/continuous-delivery/continuous-integration)_ pipeline, facilitating its maintenance and development process.
 It's also assumed that the pipeline has at least five (abstract) steps, as mentioned in the next sections.
-In each item, there is a field named `Applied Stage` that helps where that item best fits to be cared.
+In each item, there is a field named `Applied Stage` that helps where that item best fits to care.

 #### 1. Commit Stage
 It's the first time a developer introduces a new change to the source code repository.
 There can be some automatic checks validating the change.
-Generally, commit stage ensures that a change is worth reviewing by a human-being; since many trivial issues (like compile error) can be caught by machine, instead of a developer.
+Generally, the commit stage ensures that a change is worth reviewing by a human-being; since many trivial issues (like compile error) can be caught by a machine, instead of a developer.
-Although, many non-trivial issues also can be checked automatically (with a more complexity, of course), it's recommended to keep this stage fast enough to deliver early feedback to the developer, more rapidly.
+Although many non-trivial issues also can be checked automatically (with more complexity, of course), it's recommended to keep this stage fast enough to deliver early feedback to the developer, more rapidly.
 > One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man.
 <small>_Elbert Hubbard, American writer and philosopher_</small>

 #### 2. Code Review
-As mentioned above, not all issues of a suggested change are detected by the commit stage and hence it needs a manual review - usually by a co-worker.
+As mentioned above, not all issues of a suggested change are detected by the commit stage, and hence it needs a manual review - usually by a co-worker.

 #### 3. Acceptance Test Stage
 When the change has been checked against trivial/fast-discoverable issues, reviewed by another developer, and merged into the source code repository (mainline), it's time to perform [acceptance tests](https://www.agilealliance.org/glossary/acceptance/) in order to be more confident about the recently-merged change.
 It ensures end-user functional requirements are satisfied, after all.
 The _Acceptance Test Stage_ is a place for this activity.